Will you do one small thing to help Georgians in need fight cancer?

 - At the tag office, they may have the plate in stock; or they’ll give you a temporary plate and mail you your new license plate very soon.
 Find your county tag office here >

-The Breast Cancer License Plate program started in 2002; the plate was redesigned in 2021.
-(See how this breast cancer license plate has helped Georgians >) The All Cancer License Plate ("All Together, Stop Cancer") was added in 2021.
+The Breast Cancer license plate program started in 2002 and redesigned in 2021.
+(See how this breast cancer license plate has helped Georgians >) The "all" Cancer license plate was added in 2021.